Spiyush1806/UMC203/README.md

 We are extend our sincere gratitude to

--Pranav K Nayak (Teaching Assistant, UMC 203) -Professor Chiranjib Bhattacharya & Professor N.Y.K.
-Shishir for his support throughout the project for providing the opportunity to explore this topic through a graded  **PROJECT paper** in their course
+## Pranav K Nayak (Teaching Assistant, UMC 203)
+## Professor Chiranjib Bhattacharya & Professor N.Y.K.
+Shishir

+   for his support throughout the project for providing the opportunity to explore this topic through a graded  **PROJECT paper** in their course